vcerny01/website/content/notes/digital-minimalism/_index.md

 ### Review

  Great book honestly, some very useful tactics in combating distracting technology.
+Overall, Cal Newport has a lot useful advice on productivity.
+You might wanna check out his [blog](https://www.calnewport.com/blog/) or read some of his other books.